Icelandic Health Insurance

 All non-EU/EEA incoming UI employees will be covered by a private health cost insurance prior arriving in Iceland.
 This is required by the Directorate of Immigration and needs to be arranged before submitting the application of residence permit in Iceland.

 The Relocation Service assists in arranging and paying the insurance.
 The insurance gets validated upon arrival.
-The same applies to family members of non-EU/EEA citizens.
+The same applies to non-EU/EEA family members.